 💜🤍 “WHY?” 🤍🩵

-Understanding this gay man flag and its intent
+this gay man flag and its intent

 Why not the popular “Toothpaste” Flag?

-Why Devilzcasino Created a New Flag
+Why a New Flag?

 In response to the lack of a widely accepted, community-supported flag for gay men, I created a new design meant to reclaim representation in a more thoughtful and meaningful way.
-This flag features a color palette and stripe layout with clear symbolism that acknowledges both cis and trans gay men, centers around positivity and identity, and reflects the spectrum of masculinity and love between men.
+This flag features a colour palette and stripe layout with clear symbolism that acknowledges both cis and trans gay men, centres around positivity and identity, and reflects the spectrum of masculinity and love between men.
 Importantly, the new flag intentionally avoids the problematic history of the toothpaste flag and seeks to provide a symbol that gay men can embrace without discomfort or confusion.

 Why Doesn’t the Flag Include Non-Binary People?